-- L6.1: There exists a triangle whose angle sum is less than 180°. - Universal Hyperbolic Theorem: In hyperbolic geometry, from every line l and every point P not on l there pass through P at least two distinct parallels to l. - T6.1: Rectangles do not exist and all triangles have angle sum less than 180°. - Corollary: In hyperbolic geometry, all convex quadrilaterals have angle sum less than 360°. - T6.2: If two triangles are similar, they are congruent. - T6.3: If l and l' are any distinct parallel lines, then any set of points on l equidistant from l' has at most two points in it. - T6.4: If l and l' are parallel lines for which there exists a pair of points A and B on l equidistant from l', then l and l' have a common perpendicular segment that is also the shortest segment between l and l'. - L6.2: The segment joining the midpoints of the base and summit of a Saccheri quadrilateral is perpendicular to both the base and the summit, and this segment is shorter than the sides. - T6.5: If lines l and l' have a common perpendicular MM', then they are parallel and MM' is unique.
-Moreover, if A and B are points on l such that M is the midpoint of segment AB, then A and B are equidistant from l'. - T6.6: For every line l and every point P not on l, let Q be the foot of the perpendicular from P to l.
-Then there are two unique rays \overrightarrow{PX} and $\overrightarrow{PX'}$ on opposite sides of \overrightarrow{PQ} that do not meet l and have the property that a ray emanating from P meets l if and only if it is between \overrightarrow{PX} and $\overrightarrow{PX'}$.
-Moreover, these limiting rays are situated symmetrically about \overrightarrow{PQ} in the sense that $\not \subset XPQ \cong \not\subset X'PQ$. - T6.7: Given m parallel to l such that m does not contain a limiting parallel ray to l in either direction.
+- L6.1: In hyperbolic geometry rectangles do not exist. - Universal Hyperbolic Theorem Proof in 3rd Ed.: In hyperbolic geometry, from every line l and every point P not on l there pass through P at least two distinct parallels to l. - Corollary Proof in 3rd Ed.: In hyperbolic geometry, for every line l and every point P not on l, there are infinitely many parallels to l through P. - T6.1: In hyperbolic geometry, all triangles have angle sum less than 180°. - Corollary: In hyperbolic geometry, all convex quadrilaterals have angle sum less than 360°. - T6.2 Proof in 3rd Ed.: In hyperbolic geometry if two triangles are similar, they are congruent. - T6.3 Proof in 3rd Ed.: In hyperbolic geometry if l and l' are any distinct parallel lines, then any set of points on l equidistant from l' has at most two points in it. - T6.4 Proof in 3rd Ed.: In hyperbolic geometry if l and l' are parallel lines for which there exists a pair of points A and B on l equidistant from l', then l and l' have a common perpendicular segment that is also the shortest segment between l and l'. - L6.2 Proof in 3rd Ed.: The segment joining the midpoints of the base and summit of a Saccheri quadrilateral is perpendicular to both the base and the summit, and this segment is shorter than the sides. - T6.5 Proof in 3rd Ed.: If lines l and l' have a common perpendicular MM', then they are parallel and MM' is unique.
+Moreover, if A and B are points on l such that M is the midpoint of segment AB, then A and B are equidistant from l'. - T6.6 Proof in 3rd Ed.: For every line l and every point P not on l, let Q be the foot of the perpendicular from P to l.
+Then there are two unique rays $\overrightarrow{PX}$ and $\overrightarrow{PX'}$ on opposite sides of $\overrightarrow{PQ}$ that do not meet l and have the property that a ray emanating from P meets l if and only if it is between $\overrightarrow{PX}$ and $\overrightarrow{PX'}$ .
+Moreover, these limiting rays are situated symmetrically about $\overrightarrow{PQ}$ in the sense that $\angle XPQ \cong \angle X'PQ$ . - T6.7 Proof in 3rd Ed.: Given m parallel to l such that m does not contain a limiting parallel ray to l in either direction.
 Then there exists a common perpendicular to m and l, which is unique.